-- Before entering the cab, thoroughly remove all dirt and/or oil such as mud, grease, soil or stones that may mess up the cab from the soles of your work boots.
-If any controls such as a pedal is operated while with dirt and/or oil on the soles of the operator's work boots, the operator's foot may slip off the pedal, possibly resulting in a personal accident. - Do not mess up around the operator's seat with parts, tools, soil, stones, obstacles that may fold up or turn over, cans or lunch box.
-The levers or pedals become inoperable if obstacle jams in operation stroke of the accelerator pedal, brake pedals, control lever lock switch or control levers, which may result in serious injury or death - Avoid storing transparent bottles in the cab.
+- Before entering the cab, thoroughly remove all dirt and/or oil from the soles of your work boots.
+If any controls such as a pedal is operated while with dirt and/or oil on the soles of the operator's work boots the operator's foot may slip off the pedal, possibly resulting in a personal accident. - Do not leave parts and/or tools lying around the operator's seat.
+Store them in their specified locations. - Avoid storing transparent bottles in the cab.
 Do not attach any transparent type window decorations on the windowpanes as they may focus sunlight, possibly starting a fire. - Refrain from listening to the radio, or using music headphones or mobile telephones in the cab while operating the machine. - Keep all flammable objects and/or explosives away from the machine. - After using the ashtray, always cover it to extinguish the match and/or tobacco. - Do not leave cigarette lighters in the cab.
-When the temperature in the cab increases, the lighter may explode. - Use proper floor mat dedicated to the machine.
-If another floor mat is used, it may be displaced and contact with the accelerator or brake pedals during operation, resulting in serious injury or death.
+When the temperature in the cab increases, the lighter may explode.